Kokodayo-CN/Clash-Verge-on-Debian/README.md

 ### Step 2: Try launching Clash Verge

 - If the little kitten opens, you're done!
-- However, if you are running a modern version of Ubuntu (version >= 20.04), chances are that it won't load at all.
+- However, if you are running a modern version of Debian/Ubuntu (e.g. Ubuntu version >= 20.04), chances are that it won't load at all.
 - Keep following the steps below to fix your installation.

 ### Step 3: Install Dependencies